 |

-May 29, 2010, 1:27pm, Garf wrote:| I think I have a major problem.
+I think I have a major problem.
 When I bought the paint for Fronkensteen, I must not have been paying attention.
 The Rustoleum I bought turned out to be water based latex paint.
 This stuff can't be fuel resistant.
-Would it work if I put a coat of clear regular polyurethane over it? |
+Would it work if I put a coat of clear regular polyurethane over it?
+Yup.
+It ought to.
+I finally put another coat of color on this thing.
+I hope it doesn't end weighing a ton by the time I am done.
+You do have a postal scale, right?
+Incidentally, not only do I have a TF kit version of a Streak in process, there is a Brodak Lightning Streak wing going into a salvaged TF kit fuselage in a second project!
+Kiwi

 |